benkay86/mriqc1/README.md

 ### Background

 [mriqc](https://mriqc.org) is a tool for generating quality-control metrics on MRI data.
 It uses [nipype](https://nipy.org/packages/nipype/index.html) under-the-hood to process data from multiple MRI study participants (i.e. subjects)  in parallel.
-Sometimes when processing a very large number of subjects mriqc will exhaust system resources and crash.  mriqc1 is a harness for mriqc which processes just one subject at a time, but can be configured to run multile instances of mriqc in parallel.
+Sometimes when processing a very large number of subjects mriqc will exhaust system resources and crash.
+(The `--nprocs` option does not appear to limit RAM usage.)

+mriqc1 is a harness for mriqc which processes just one subject at a time, but can be configured to run multile instances of mriqc in parallel.
 By specifying the the number of parallel mriqc instances you gain finer control over system resource usage.

 ### Running mriqc